(From Tesla Motors Press Release)

 The Ultimate Multi-Fuel Vehicle

-We foresee a day when all cars run on electric power and when people will struggle to remember a time when a love of driving came with a side o
+We foresee a day when all cars run on electric power and when people will struggle to remember a time when a love of driving came with a side order of guilt.

 How It Works